xoolive/traffic/joss/paper.md

 The `traffic` library builds trajectories on top of Pandas dataframe and airspaces on top of Shapely geometries.
 It provides key operations for analysing trajectories evolving in airspaces.
+It is particularly useful to programmers and researchers needing to compute statistics, performance indicators and building datasets for common machine learning tasks.
 Meaningful methods are efficiently written using Pandas and Shapely optimised methods, more obvious operations are directly passed to the underlying dataframes.

 # Core structure of the library